 Are There Other Ways to Qualify for SSD Benefits with a Neurological Condition?

-Serious damage to the nervous system – brain, spinal cord and nerves – can impact one’s ability to function.
+Serious damage to the nervous system – brain, spinal cord, and nerves – can impact one’s ability to function.
 Many neurological conditions are not fully understood.
 The Blue Book specifically refers to “other degenerative diseases” not listed in the guide as qualifying for SSD benefits.

 The SSA may not specifically recognize your neurological condition.
-If so, you would need to present medical evidence showing that your condition is medically equivalent in severity to a listed neurological disorder or impairment.
+If so, you would need to present medical evidence showing that your condition is medically equivalent in severity to listed neurological disabilities or impairment.
 You would also need to demonstrate that the condition prevents you from being able to hold a job.

 Our North Carolina Lawyers Help Individuals Seek SSD Benefits for Neurological Conditions

 At Hardison & Cochran, we have extensive experience with the Social Security Disability system and the state-run Disability Determination Services (DDS) in North Carolina.
 We can organize your claim for disability benefits or represent you in an appeal if your initial claim was denied.

 We will seek the benefits you deserve as soon as possible.
 Simply contact us today to get started with a free case review.